taboola/taboola-android-plus/README.md

   ```

 ### 1.4 Controlling notifications

+#### Enabling notifications
-In order to start displyaing notifications, notifications should be enabled via `TBNotificationManager#enable()` that can be obtained from `TaboolaPlus` class, and categories must be set via `TBNotificationManager#setCategories()`.
+In order to start displyaing notifications, notifications should be enabled via `TBNotificationManager#enable()` that can be obtained from `TaboolaPlus` class.
 >##Notice
 >Please consider the best location within your app code to enabled notifications, in order to make sure that notifications appear as soon as possible after device reboot.

-Once the notifications were enabled, they will continue to show and be updated periodically even if your app is not running.
+Once the notifications are enabled, they will continue to show and be updated periodically even if your app is not running.

-#### Enabling notifications
 ```java
  TaboolaPlus.getInstance()
                     .getNotificationManager()